devlink-sh/homebrew-devlink/README.md

-# DevLink CLI Homebrew Formula
+# Homebrew Tap for Devlink ClI

 ## Overview
 DevLink CLI is a command-line interface tool designed to streamline your development workflow.
 This project provides a Homebrew formula for easy installation on macOS.